ZoneMinder/zoneminder/README.txt

 o     FIX  - Fixed a problem where Axis PTZ controls sometimes caused the camera to move in an incorrect direction.

-o    FIX - Fixed an issue where the `goto preset' command did not pass the appropriate preset number (and so defaulted to 1) for the Axis, Panasonic and VISCA protocols. o    FIX - A problem existed where renaming monitors did not rename the symbolic link to the events directory.
-Thanks to forum user `tommy' for suggesting the fix to this issue. o     FIX - The README document has been restructured slightly to  make it easier to find the information you require.
+o    FIX - Fixed an issue where the 'goto preset' command did not pass the appropriate preset number (and so defaulted to 1) for the Axis, Panasonic and VISCA protocols. o    FIX - A problem existed where renaming monitors did not rename the symbolic link to the events directory.
+Thanks to forum user 'tommy' for suggesting the fix to this issue. o     FIX - The README document has been restructured slightly to  make it easier to find the information you require.
 This includes the addition of an Upgrading section to clarify the